Lorazepam (Ativan)

 Safety, Tolerability, and Recent Developments

-Recent research has shifted toward safer formulations and better monitoring.
+Recent work has zeroed in on safer formulations and better pharmacovigilance.

 Adverse Effects and Dependence Risks